- Scholarship Smarts

 - Sexual orientation

-Printed scholarship directories can be helpful.
+Consulting printed scholarship directories can also be helpful.
 These publications are updated annually, so make sure the edition you are reviewing is a recent one.
-You can find these directories at bookstores or at your local library.
+Two of the best-known titles are The Ultimate Scholarship Book by Gen Tanabe and Peterson’s Scholarships, Grants, and Prizes.
+You can find these and other scholarship directories at bookstores, on Amazon, or at your local library.
+Books can sometimes contain information about the scholarship and the sponsor that you won’t always find in an online listing.

 - Your and your parents' employers